rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

 ### Custom Catalog Creation

 Creating a custom catalog for Rancher is straightforward.
-Create a Git Repo and then direct Rancher toward the repo.
+Create a Git repo and then direct Rancher toward the repo.

+Custom catalog requirements include:

+- A unique name.
+- A URL that `git clone` can handle.

-For step-by-step directions, see [placeholder](placeholder).
+For step-by-step directions, see [Adding Custom Catalogs]({{< baseurl >}}rancher/v2.x/en/tasks/global-configuration/catalog/adding-custom-catalogs).

 When you're done creating the catalog, populate it charts.
+Custom catalogs can support native Helm charts or Rancher charts.
 See [Custom Chart Creation](#custom-chart-creation).

 ## Chart Types